 Usually, the size is measured by the weight of the fire extinguisher in pounds.
 Weights of fire extinguishers vary from portable 2 pounds to wheel-carried 350 pounds.

 It’s important to consider the ability to move a fire extinguisher quickly.
 You might find yourself in a dangerous situation even if you have the right type and size of fire extinguisher but cannot carry it to the source of the fire.

 You might notice some numbers along the side of a fire extinguisher’s body that look like 2-A:10B: C – 4 lb. or 10-A:80B: C – 20 lb.
 They might look like a jumble of random characters at first glance, but here’s how to read them:

 Class A Size Ratings – Water Equivalency

-Class A Size ratings tell us the water equivalency of the extinguishing agent inside the canister, which usually ranges from 1 to 40.
-1A rating is the equivalent of 1 and 1/4th gallons of water, while 2A rating means that the extinguishing agent is as efficient as throwing on 2 and ½ gallons of water; and so on.
+Class A size ratings range from 1 to 40.
+This tells us the water equivalency of the extinguishing agent inside the canister.
+1A rating is the equivalent of 1 and 1/4th gallons of water, while 2A rating means that the extinguishing agent capacity is 2 and ½ gallons of water; and so on.

 Class B Size Ratings – Range in Square Footage

 Class B ratings tell us the area in square feet that the fire extinguisher can cover, ranging from 1 to 160.
-20B would indicate that the fire extinguisher can douse a fire that has spread up to 20 square feet, while a 100B rating would indicate a potential of putting out a fire of 100 square feet; and so on.
+20B would indicate that a fire extinguisher can douse a fire that has spread up to 20 square feet, while a 100B rated extinguisher would be capable of putting out a fire up to 100 square feet, and so on.

 No Numeric Ratings

-There are no separate ratings for Class C, D, or K fires because they’re usually low-range fires from sources like electrical appliances or kitchen stoves.
-Therefore, Classes A and B size ratings apply to Class C, D, or K fires.
+There are no separate size ratings for Class C, D, or K fire extinguishers because they’re usually low-intensity fires from sources like electrical appliances or kitchen stoves.
+Therefore, the same Class A and B size ratings apply to Class C, D, or K fire extinguishers.